Core-Periphery Structure in Networks: Detecting Core-Periphery Structure

-They also defined a continuous notion of core-periphery structure in which a node is assigned a `coreness' value of $C_i$ and $C_{ij} = C_i \times C_j = a$.
-Our method to study core-periphery structure in weighted, undirected networks is motivated by the continuous formulation of Borgatti and Everett.
-Before discussing our approach, we call attention to two other methods in the literature.
+where `xor' denotes an `exclusive or' operation.
+Borgatti and Everett also defined a continuous notion of core-periphery structure in which a node is assigned a `coreness' value of $C_i$ and $C_{ij} = C_i \times C_j = a$.
+Our method to study core-periphery structure in weighted, undirected networks (see Section \ref{ours}) is motivated by this continuous formulation of Borgatti and Everett.
+In UCInet \cite{ucinet}, the suggested heuristic for computing continuous core-periphery scores is the MINRES method \cite{Comr62,Boyd10}.
+MINRES seeks a vector $C$ such that the adjacency matrix is approximated by $CC^T$.
+The approximation minimizes the off-diagonal sums of squared differences.
+It thus seeks to find a $C$ that minimizes $\sum_i\sum_{j \neq i}[A_{ij}-C_iC_j]^2$.
+Taking a partial derivative with respect to each element of $C$ gives

+which in turn yields an iterative process for computing the MINRES vector.
+Observe that this vector will in many cases be similar to the leading eigenvector of the adjacency matrix.